 - Discover and understand any issues, values and concerns residents and stakeholders have about the project.

 - Include residents and stakeholders issues in each investigation phase, from developing route options to refining the preferred option, concept and environmental assessment.

 - Tell residents and stakeholders about the next steps.

 A refined concept design went on display for community comment in December 2012.
 Further information is available in the Oxley Highway to Kempsey, Refined concept design, November 2012 community update (PDF, 9.11MB).

 Wilsons River flooding workshops

-    RMS is reviewing the proposed flood relief structures on the Wilsons River floodplain The project team will be holding a series of flooding workshops for the project.
-The flooding workshops will:
+Roads and Maritime reviewed the proposed flood relief structures and the road's flood immunity on the Wilsons River floodplain.
+The project team held a flooding workshop for the project.
+The flooding workshop:

-    - Review updated flood models to take into account changes resulting from the refinement of the concept design.
+- Reviewed updated flood models to take into account changes resulting from the refinement of the concept design.

-    - Review the project's proposed flood relief structures.
+- Reviewed the project's proposed flood relief structures.

 Project information line